group-project-gut/lynx-runner/README.md

 ## Development

 The project is in very (very) early phase.
-These are milestones for version 0.0.1:
+These are milestones for version 0.1:

 - [X] reading JSON input from front-end
 - [X] running user code in podman container
-- [ ] code evaluation